ietf-wg-webtrans/draft-ietf-webtrans-http3/README.md

 * [Individual Draft](https://tools.ietf.org/html/draft-vvv-webtransport-quic)
 * [Compare Editor's Copy to Individual Draft](https://vasilvv.github.io/webtransport/#go.draft-vvv-webtransport-quic.diff)

+## Use of HTTP/3 Protocol in WebTransport

+Coming soon!
+WebTransport sessions within HTTP/3 connections.

+## WebSocket-based Multiplxed Protocol for WebTransport

+Coming soon!
+A TCP-based WebTransport protocol for cases when QUIC is not available.

 ## Building the Draft

 Formatted text and HTML versions of the draft can be built using `make`.